 This latest model of the Dexcom CGM is set to bring a significant form-factor change: a combined sensor and transmitter design.

-In its latest investor updates, Dexcom said it plans to submit the G7 for FDA approval in early 2021 and plans for a limited launch late in the year.
+In its latest investor updates, Dexcom said it plans to submit the G7 for FDA approval as soon as possible in 2021 and plans for a limited launch late in the year.
 They’ve also released the first images of the new G7, which are pretty spectacular!

 Here are the details: